Quantifying intrinsic causal contributions via structure preserving interventions: SHAPLEY VALUES

 for each $\tilde{S}\subset \{1,\dots,n+k\}$.
 Then, $\tilde{\nu} (\tilde{S}) = \nu( \tilde{S} \cap \{1,\dots,n\})$.
 To see this, set $S:=\tilde{S} \cap \{1,\dots,n\}$.
-Then \eqref{eq:indN} implies
+Then \eqref{eq:indN2} implies

 since conditioning on the dummy nodes does not change the distribution of $X_j$.
 Hence, $\tilde{\nu}$ defines an extension of $\nu$ to irrelevant elements in the sense of Lemma~\ref{lem:zero}.
-Since $ICC_\psi^{Sh}(X_i\to X_j)$ with respect to the extended FCM is given by $\tilde{\varphi}_i (\tilde{\nu})$, the statement follows from Lemma~\ref{lem:zero} above.
+Since $ICC_\psi^{Sh}(X_i\to X_j)$ with respect to the extended SCM is given by $\tilde{\varphi}_i (\tilde{\nu})$, the statement follows from Lemma~\ref{lem:zero}.